tojkuv/the-rust-book/collections/README.md

 #### Only Inserting a Value If the Key Has No Value

-It's common to check whether a particular key has a value and, if it doesn't, insert a value for it.
+It's common to check whether a particular key has a value and, if it doesn'_t, insert a value for it.
 Hash maps have a special API for this called `entry` that takes the key you want to check as a parameter.
 The return value of the `entry` method is an enum called `Entry` that represents a value that might or might not exist.
 Let's say we want tot check whether the key for the Yellow team has a vallue associated with it.
-If it doesn't, we want to insert the value 50, and the same for the Blue team.
+If it doesn'_t, we want to insert the value 50, and the same for the Blue team.
 Using the `entry` API, the code looks like Listing 8-25.

 ```rust
 use std::collections::HashMap;